vesterheim/vesterheim.github.io/exhibitions/special/national-exhibition-of-folk-art-in-the-norwegian-tradition/entry-rules-and-guidelines/index.md

   subtitle:      # Defaults to page subtitle
   teaser:        # Defaults to page meta-description
 ---
-These rules and guidelines will be updated for 2016 in February.
-The following information from last year is for reference only.
-Check back!

 **Please read carefully.** <br /> **The following rules apply to all of the folk-art categories.** Contact Laurann Gilbertson at (563) 382-9681, or lgilbertson@vesterheim.org](mailto:lgilbertson@vesterheim.org) with questions.

-Vesterheim thanks Decorah Bank and Trust for sponsoring this exhibition!
+Vesterheim thanks Decorah Bank & Trust for sponsoring this exhibition!

 Entry Dates
 ===========